mkejeiri/Domain-Driven-Design/README.md

 Interface Abuse:
 -----------------

-- No business logic : could lead to potential duplication
+- No business logic : Implementation could lead to potential duplication
 - Can do : a promise or a contract to do something but doesn't say anything about any eventual relationship or hierarchy of the classes